lukaswagner/CppStyleSettings/README.md

 # CppStyleSettings
 C++ naming style settings for use with resharper.
+To use, just add this directory as a subdirectory in CMake.
+Based on [CG Internals guidelines](http://cginternals.github.io/guidelines/).